genomicsclass/book/pages/interactions_and_contrasts.md

 ## 68           1        1
 ```

 Now we'll make a plot of the `X` matrix by putting a black block for the 1's in the design matrix and a white block for the 0's.
 This plot will be more interesting for the linear models later on in this script.
-Along the y-axis is the sample number (the row number of the `data`) and along the x-axis is the column of the design matrix {$$}\mathbf{X}{/$$}.
+Along the y-axis is the sample number (the row number of the `data`) and along the x-axis is the column of the design matrix $$\mathbf{X}$$.
 If you have installed the *rafalib* library, you can make this plot with the `imagemat` function:

 ```r